 This presentation is part of a larger project that explores perception and imagination in interactive media, and how they are created by sound, image, and action.
 It marks an early stage in extending my previous work on the virtual kinoeye in virtual worlds and video games to consider aural, haptic, and kinetic aspects of embodiment and interactivity.
-SLIDE 2

 In particular, the argument is that innovative sound has the potential to bridge the gaps in experiencing embodiment caused by disconnections between the perceived body in physical, representational, and imagined contexts.
-To explore this, I draw on Walter Murch's spectrum of encoded and embodied sound, interviews with sound designers and composers, ways of thinking about the body from phenomenology, video game studies scholarship, and examples of the relationship between sound effects and music in video games.
+To explore this, I draw on Walter Murch's spectrum of encoded and embodied sound, interviews with sound designers and composers, ways of thinking about the body from phenomenology, and analyze examples of the relationship between sound effects and music in video games.
+There's a QR code to a longer version of this material, with fuller attention to the theoretical model, literature review, and examples from more video games.

 Let's start with a question philosopher Don Ihde poses when he asks his students to imagine then describe an activity they have never done.
 Often students choose jumping out of an airplane with a parachute, and as he works through the distinctions between the possible senses of one's own body as the physical body, a first-person perspective of the perceiving body, which he calls the here-body, or the objectified over-there-body, the third-person view of one's own body, he asks, "Where does one feel the wind?"
-Inde argues the full multidimensional sensory experience is in the embodied perspective.
+Ihde argues the full multidimensional sensory experience is in the embodied perspective.

 Now we ask the same question of a video game experience, rather than something we imagine.
 We can't play a game right now, so we have to watch a recording of gameplay.